Periods of N-body Systems Determined Through Dimensional Analysis: Introduction

-Let $E$ be the total mechanical energy of an orbital $n$-body system, normalized by letting its potential energy tend to zero as all distances between bodies approach infinity.
+Let $E$ be the total mechanical energy of an orbital $n$-body system in a center-of-mass inertial frame, and let the potential energy tend to $0$ from below as the distances between bodies approach infinity.
+(These conditions ensure that the sign of $E$ is meaningful.)
 Then it can be shown that in the two-body case we have